GunZir/polaris-bot/esp32/README.md

 for call optional package application before install micro-ROS.

-create your folder or workspace for micro-ROS
+-create your folder or workspace for micro-ROS

 ```plaintext
 mkdir microros_ws